screwdriver-cd/guide/README.md

 ### Running Jekyll using Docker

 1. Install [docker-desktop](https://www.docker.com/products/docker-desktop) if you haven't already.
 1. Ensure Docker is running with `docker info`; if not, then on Mac, you can launch easily using `open -a /Applications/Docker.app/`.
-Launching on CLI (rather than double-clicking) has advantage of exporting your `$SSH_AUTH_SOCK` and `ssh-agent` will work properly, should you need it at some point.
+Launching on CLI (rather than double-clicking) has the advantage of exporting your `$SSH_AUTH_SOCK` and `ssh-agent` will work properly, should you need it at some point.
 1. Run the Jekyll Docker image with mount of `$PWD` to its serving location and with `-ti` so `^C` will kill it.
    ```bash
    docker run -v $PWD:/srv/jekyll:rw -p 4080:4000 -it jekyll/jekyll jekyll serve --source docs --destination _site